 As part of our Focus Day, The Poetry and Music of Science, we explore the common ground between the art of the novel and scientific experimentation.

-Our session begins with an introduction by Tom McLeish, the University of York’s first Professor of Natural Philosophy and author of The Poetry and Music of Science.
-We then welcome speakers including scientist Stuart Firestein of Columbia University, USA; Michael Brooks, author of The Quantum Astrologer’s Handbook; Jennifer Rohn of UCL – who coined the phrase ‘lab lit’ for realistic novels featuring scientists as central characters; Jon Mee of the University of York; and Claire Preston, an expert in Renaissance Literature from Queen Mary University of London.
-The panel is chaired by Ed Vulliamy, author of When Words Fail: A Life with Music.
+Tom McLeish, the University of York’s first Professor of Natural Philosophy and author of The Poetry and Music of Science, is joined by speakers including scientist Stuart Firestein of Columbia University, USA; Michael Brooks, author of The Quantum Astrologer’s Handbook; Jennifer Rohn of UCL – who coined the phrase ‘lab lit’ for realistic novels featuring scientists as central characters; Jon Mee of the University of York; and Claire Preston, an expert in Renaissance Literature from Queen Mary University of London.
+The session is chaired by Rivka Isaacson of King's College London.

 Our Festival Focus Day aims to break the silence on the deep creativity and imagination required in science.
 Why not join us for our other panel discussions, The Art of Visual Imagination and Wordless and Pictureless Forms of Mathematics and Music?